bunjovis/ConnectedCircularity/cc_materiaalitori_service_setup/README.md

    - ```node dist/app.js```.
 Runs the created JavaScript file with Node

 Additional script: Run ```npm run check``` to check the file for TypeScript errors/warnings with eslint

+### Docker Guide
+1. Move into the cc_materiaalitori_service_setup directory
+2. run this command to create docker image docker build . -t materailtori (you can choose any name)
+3. docker run -p 8000:8000 materailtori